DEEPOLOGY-AI/Sci-CurL/README.md

-# CurL
+# Sci-CurL
-`CurL` is a deep-learning library created by DEEPOLOGY LAB to benchmark the state-of-the-art curriculum learning algorithms and compare their performance.
+`Sci-CurL` is a deep-learning library created by DEEPOLOGY LAB to benchmark the state-of-the-art curriculum learning algorithms and compare their performance.